 Now, the important part is that the sum in Equation~\ref{eq:state_transition} goes over all possible states, rendering the equation inefficient for large state spaces, like in language models.
 Our goal is to reduce the number of states that have to be enumerated.
-While an HMM seems simple, it can be thought of as a generalized dynamic PGM: We have a, potentially complex, state $S_i$ emitting observations $O_i$.
-Let us denote the distributions $P(s_t), \,s \in S,$ as \emph{forward message} updating the state probabilities through time.
-Dynamic Bayesian Networks (DBNs)~\cite{dbn} can be viewed as HMMs by treating the joint probability distribution over the interface~\cite{murphy_diss} as state and all other random variables jointly as observation.
-Furthermore, GPT-based language models learn the forward message in a highly complex state space.
+While an HMM seems simple, it can be thought of as a generalized dynamic PGM: We have a, potentially complex, state $S_t$ emitting observations $O_t$.
+Let us denote the distributions $P(s_t), \,s_t \in S,$ as \emph{forward message} updating the state probabilities through time.
+DBNs~\cite{dbn} can be viewed as HMMs by treating the joint probability distribution over the interface~\cite{murphy_diss} as the state and all other random variables jointly as the observation.
+Furthermore, GPT-based language models can be viewed as HMMs and learning the forward message in a highly complex state space.
 At their core, they can be viewed as HMMs, interpreting, analogous to DBNs, each possible complex internal state of the language model as a state of an HMM with respective transition and observation (or emission) probabilities.
 Generating sentences from language models is then the same as predicting states and sampling observations from HMMs, which leads to a noisy distribution in the far future without any observations.

 Throughout this paper, we use HMMs as a representative for dynamic PGMs.
 The same ideas apply to Kalman filters~\cite{ai_modern} for continuos variables.
 But for illustrative purposes, we show the idea for discrete variables in an HMM setting.
 In the next section, we define the top-$p$ approach for HMMs to reduce the space that has to be enumerated for the forward message.